actualbudget/actual/docs/experimental/goal-templates.md

 - You can use as many remainder templates as you want
 - Remainder templates don't have a priority as they are always run last
-- The remainder template supports weights to control the distribution of funds accross multiple categories.
+- The remainder template supports weights to control the distribution of funds across multiple categories.
 See the examples on how this is done.
 - If no weight is provided, the weight will be defaulted to 1
-- The budgeted amout is calculated as `budgeted_amount=available_funds/sum_of_weights*category_weight`
+- The budgeted amount is calculated as `budgeted_amount=available_funds/sum_of_weights*category_weight`

 #### Examples